 Some dogs may enter inside and lie down right away.
 Other dogs may be fearful or uninterested.
 If that is true for your pup, try placing small food treats or a toy inside while you talk to your dog in a happy voice.
 If your new pup doesn’t go in all the way at first, don’t worry.
 Keep encouraging them, and do not force your dog or puppy to enter the dog crate.

-Once your dogs are familiar with the crate and enter the crate willingly, you want to try and close the door for a short time.
+Once your dogs are familiar with the crate and enter the crate willingly, try and close the door for a short time.
 You may try giving them a peanut butter stuffed Kong dog toy, or even their meals in the crate, during a 5-10-minute span with the crate door closed.

 Your puppy may whine or cry, but that’s okay.
 After 10 minutes, let your puppy out of the crate and immediately take them outside to use the bathroom.
 They may not go but leave the crate door open.
 If they do, be sure to praise their efforts!

-Step 3: Consistency
+Step 5: Patience and Consistency

-Step 3 requires that you remain consistent with house training.
+This step requires that you remain consistent with house training.
 Consistency is the key to crate training your puppy.
 Give your dog about 30 minutes of crate time while you are still home, but not near them, before leaving them alone.

 Once they stay in the crate without whining or crying for about 30 minutes, you may try leaving the house for a short period of time.